Floor Prep - Wood Sub Floors

 Why Not Self Leveling Compound?

 I do not advocate the use of any self leveling compound over wood sub floors.
 The problems one may or will encounter over time is the slight expansion and contraction of the wood sub floor.
 Essentially any solid leveling compound is bound to fracture with this movement causing sounds underfoot you’d rather not want to deal with.
-Furthermore, any nails or staples used for a nail down installation are also likely to break apart the compound enough to cause potential problems.
+Furthermore, any nails used for a nail down installation are also likely to break apart the compound enough to cause potential problems.

 Other Materials That Can Be Used